tajhlande/wp-embeddings/VISUALIZATION_README.md

 python -m command cluster --namespace enwiki_namespace_0 --clusters 100
 ```

+### Cluster Tree Issues
+If cluster tree commands fail with "No cluster tree nodes found":
+1. Check if the `cluster_tree` table exists in your database
+2. You may need to generate cluster tree data first (check project documentation)
+3. Try a different namespace if you're using a custom one

+### Visualization Problems
+- **"Too many nodes" warning**: Use `--max-nodes` to limit the number of displayed nodes
+- **Poor dendrogram layout**: Try `--traditional-dendrogram` instead of radial for better clarity
+- **Overlapping labels**: Reduce `--max-nodes` or use `--max-depth` to filter the hierarchy
+- **Missing data**: Run `--analyze-tree` to check for data quality issues

+### Performance Issues
+- For large datasets (>1000 nodes), use `--max-nodes 50` or less
+- Use `--max-depth` to focus on specific hierarchy levels
+- Consider using 2D visualizations (`--2d`) instead of 3D for better performance

 ## Contributing

 If you have suggestions for improvements or find bugs, please open an issue or submit a pull request.

+## New Features in Recent Updates

+### Enhanced Dendrogram Visualizations
+- **Traditional Dendrogram**: Added a clear, hierarchical dendrogram using scipy's built-in functions
+- **Hierarchical Visualization**: Four different layout approaches for better data understanding
+- **Improved Radial Layout**: Better spacing and algorithms for small trees

+### Data Quality and Validation Tools
+- **Tree Quality Analysis** (`--analyze-tree`): Detects cycles, connectivity issues, depth inconsistencies, and data quality problems
+- **Integrity Validation** (`--validate-tree`): Validates parent references, depth consistency, and tree structure
+- **Enhanced Error Handling**: Better detection and reporting of data issues

+### Interactive Mode Enhancements
+- New commands: `traditional`, `analyze`, `validate`
+- Better help system with examples
+- Improved error handling and user feedback

+### Performance Optimizations
+- Node limiting with `--max-nodes` parameter
+- Depth filtering with `--max-depth` parameter
+- Better memory management for large datasets
+- Improved layout algorithms for clearer visualizations